-Thousands of American service members and their families have been exposed to a variety of toxins while stationed at military bases that are now listed as EPA Superfund Cleanup sites.
-Scientific and medical evidence has shown an association between exposure to these contaminants and the development of bladder cancer later on.
+Thousands of American service members and their families have been exposed to various toxins while stationed at military bases that are now listed as EPA Superfund Cleanup sites.
+In addition, scientific and medical evidence has shown an association between exposure to these contaminants and the development of bladder cancer later on.

 A growing number of U.S. veterans say they have developed serious health ailments, including bladder cancer, after facing prolonged exposure to a variety of highly toxic chemical agents while stationed at military bases & installations owned and/or used by all branches of the United States Armed Forces, including:

-Years later, many of them developed serious medical conditions, including bladder cancer, believed to be caused by exposure to harmful substances.
+Years later, many of them developed serious medical conditions, including bladder cancer, caused by exposure to harmful substances.
 It's believed that the contamination came from many sources, including:

-Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a large group of man-made chemicals that have been manufactured and used in a wide range of industrial and commercial applications, since the 1940s.
-PFAS have been used specifically in some synthetic Class B firefighting foams, including aqueous film-forming foam (AFFF).
+Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a large group of artificial chemicals that have been manufactured and used in a wide range of industrial and commercial applications since the 1940s.
+For example, PFAS have been used specifically in some synthetic Class B firefighting foams, including aqueous film-forming foam (AFFF).
 Several epidemiological studies have suggested that the post-exposure effects of PFAS could be associated with changes to the cells in bladder tissue, which can ultimately lead to bladder cancer.

-Bladder cancer begins with a genetic mutation in the structure of the DNA in cells, which can affect how they grow.
+Bladder cancer begins with a genetic mutation in the DNA structure in cells, which can affect how they grow.
 This means that cells grow and reproduce uncontrollably, producing a lump of tissue called a tumor.